Volscente/NexusLLM/documentation/docs/evaluation.md

 ### Process
 1. Prompt with the following information: 1) Task Introduction; 2) Evaluation Criteria
 2. Generate through the previous output the list of Evaluation Steps through the *"Auto Chain of Thoughts"*
-3. Prompt the Scorer LLM with
+3. Prompt the Scorer LLM with Evaluation Steps, Input Context and Input Target
-   - Evaluation Steps
-   - Input Context
-   - Input Target
 4. (Optional) Normalise the output score by the probabilities of the output tokens

 ### Code Snippets